 652. Numerical Linear Algebra.
-(3) Numerical methods for solving matrix and related problems in science and engineering.
+(3) Numerical methods for solving matrix and related problems in science and engineering using a high-level matrix-oriented language such as MATLAB.
 Topics include systems of linear equations, least squares methods, and eigenvalue computations.
-Beginning knowledge of a high-level programming language is required.
+Special emphasis given to applications.
 Credit not allowed for both CSC 652 and MTH 626.

 655. Introduction to Numerical Methods.
-(3) Numerical computations on modern computer architectures; floating-point arithmetic and round-off error.
-Programming in a scientific/engineering language such as MATLAB, C, or FORTRAN.
-Algorithms and computer techniques for the solution of problems such as roots of functions, approximation, integration, systems of linear equations, and least squares methods.
+(3) An introduction to numerical computations on modern computer architectures; floating point arithmetic and round-off error including programming in a scientific/engineering language such as MATLAB, Cor Fortran.
+Topics include algorithms and computer techniques for the solution of problems such as roots of functions, approximations, integration, systems of linear equations and least squares methods.
 Credit not allowed for both MTH 655 and CSC 655.

 661. Digital Media.
-(3) Introduction to digital media covering sampling and quantization, resolution, color representation, multimedia file formats, data encoding and compression, multimedia network issues, streaming data, and multimedia programming.
+(3) Study of the mathematics and algorithms underlying digital sound, image, and video manipulation.
+Topics may include sampling and quantization, resolution, filters, transforms, data encoding and compression, multimedia files types and transmission, 3D printing, and digital media in multimedia and web programming.